Relational Foundations For Functorial Data Migration: Categorical Data

 \subsection{Signatures}

 The functorial data model~\cite{Spivak:2012:FDM:2324905.2325108} uses directed labeled multi-graphs and path equalities for signatures.
 A {\it path} $p$ is defined inductively as:

 A {\it signature} $S$ is a finite presentation of a category.
-That is, a signature $S$ is a triple $S := (N,E,C)$ where $N$ is a finite set of nodes, $E$ is a finite set of labeled directed edges , and $C$ a finite set of path equivalences.
-E.g,
+That is, a signature $S$ is a triple $S := (N,E,C)$ where $N$ is a finite set of nodes, $E$ is a finite set of directed edges, and $C$ is a finite set of path equations.
+For example:

 \begin{footnotesize}